Swiper

 • .jp 1.5%

-The primary market segments for websites utilizing Swiper include business, marketing and merchandising, and online shopping.
+The primary market segments for websites utilizing Swiper include business, online shopping, and education and reference.

 • Blogs/Wiki 4.4%